scylladb/care-pet/docs/build-with-rust.md

 > If you don't have an owner_id, run the `sensor` command and it will generate users and pets on your terminal.

-and you should receive a response with something like:
+and you should receive a response similar to this:

 ```json
 {